Did You Know These Secrets to Optimizing Video Thumbnails?

 Importance of High-Contrast Colors

-• Use bold colors that complement each other while ensuring they do not clash.
+• Use bold colors that look good next to each other and do not clash.

 Choosing Readable Fonts